medusajs/medusa-eats/README.md

 You are now ready to start up your project.

 **Start Medusa dev server**
+Make sure that Redis and Postgres servers are running locally on their default ports.

 In `/backend` run:

 ```shell
 yarn dev
 ```

-Make sure that Redis and Postgres servers are running locally.

 The Medusa server is now running on http://localhost:9000.